factorysh/microdensity/application/templates/HELP.md

 # Check My Web

-Check you website using various sercices directly inside your CI.
+Check your website using various sercices directly inside your CI.

 ## Available Services